Purg/vulkan_tutorial/README.md

 make -j$(nproc)
 ```

-You may have to point unfound required package to their appropriate locations if
+You may have to point `NOT-FOUND` required packages to their appropriate locations if
 you have custom locations or using local LunarG Vulkan SDK binaries.

 # CLion Notes
 **Toolchain**: